Iron County Historical Society

 Much of the clothing on and near the clothes rack was donated by the Ringo family and the Baptist Home.
 The sewing machine was donated by the Virginia Frenzel family.
 The bed with the ornately carved walnut headboard was donated by Lucille and Fredonia Ringo upon their deaths.
 The navy and white coverlet was made in 1861 by Margaret Key and donated by Adrian Buckey’s daughter as was some of the clothing.
 The chaise in the center of the room was used in the office of one of the Judges in the Courthouse years ago.

-The bookcase to the left of the bed holds numerous old books and other items.
-Next is a display case with a dish collection, old toys and games, and other personal effects from the Ringo Collection.
-There are also large old pictures in the bottom.
+The bookcase to the left of the bed holds numerous old books and other items belonging to the Ringo sisters.
+Next is a display case with a dish collection, old toys, games, and other personal effects from the Ringo collection.
+There are also large old pictures on the bottom.
 On the left of the bed is a wedding dress donated by the Edgar family.
-The Ben Franklin stove also came from the Ringo family.
-Most of the items displayed on it came from the Ringo family as well.
+The black dress was worn to a Missouri Governor’s Ball.

-The large display case next holds collections from the Russell, Frenzel, and Trask families.
-There is also a Music Exhibit, with music written by local boys.
 The tall, narrow display cabinet next was donated by the Adrian Buckey family.
 Next is a player piano donated by the Baldwin family.
 Also, an old Victor Gramophone on top of the piano donated to the Society by Mr. and Mrs. Rollings formerly of Arcadia.
 Next to the piano is a flapper era wedding dress with long train worn by Laura Louise Price Gay.
 She was the sister of Vincent Price, the well-known movieGramaphone star.
 Next is a uniform which belonged to Floyd E. Higdon.
 The post office window and boxes you see next is from the Middlebrook Post Office.
 Nadine Duree, the postmistress for many years there, donated the boxes.
 On the floor in front of the mailboxes are household items used in the past.
 The old chair there was found in an old house at Killarney Shores Subdivision.

 In the center of the floor is a display case with items from the Arcadia Academy.
 On either end are trunks, one of which holds vintage clothing.
 At the other end is a collection from the Buckey family.
-To the back of the display case is a table which holds the cash register donated from the Duree family store and post office and various scrapbooks of vintage postcards, pictures, etc.
+To the back of the display case is a table which holds the cash register donated from the Duree family store and post office and various scrapbooks of vintage postcards, pictures, etc. On the walls all the way around the room can be found more local pictures gathered by Lucille and Fredonia Ringo.